-AAMC’s Letter of Recommendation Portal (LoRP) provides letter writers with the ability to electronically submit LoRs directly to ERAS Support Services at ECFMG on behalf of an applicant.
-Detailed information on how to upload letters of recommendation using AAMC’s LoRP is available at https://www.aamc.org/services/eras-for-institutions/lor-portal .
+The AAMC’s Letter of Recommendation Portal (LoRP) provides letter writers with the ability to electronically submit LoRs directly to ERAS Support Services at ECFMG on behalf of an applicant.
+Detailed information on how to upload letters of recommendation using the AAMC’s LoRP is available at https://services.aamc.org/eras/lorportal/ .

-1. Why can’t I log in to AAMC’s Letter of Recommendation Portal?
+1. Why can’t I log in to the AAMC’s LoRP?

-If you are having trouble logging into or registering with AAMC’s LoRP , please contact AAMC at (202) 862-6298 or send ERAS Client Technical Support a message .
+If you are having trouble logging into or registering with the AAMC’s LoRP , please contact the AAMC at (202) 862-6298 or send ERAS Client Technical Support a message .

 2. What is professional letterhead?

 Professional letterhead gives program directors information about the source of the letter.
 Professional letterhead may come from the hospital, institution, or private practice where you are employed.
 If you do not have access to the official letterhead from your institution, we will accept personal letterhead.
 Most importantly, the letterhead must include contact information, such as address, phone number, and e-mail address, so that program directors may get in touch with you to validate the information in the LoR, should they decide to do so.